b12-archive/tiny-error/Readme.md

 * *go* does have a thing called `panic`.
 You use it when you encounter an error which you absolutely can’t recover from.
 It just crashes the program and displays a readable message to the developer or user.

 * *go* has no [heavy](http://jsperf.com/new-error-vs-custom-error-object) stack traces.
 That’s mental overhead for the user.
 If you ask me, I don’t like stack traces with umpty-ump calls to dig through.
-(If you’ve ever used node streams or RxJS, you know what I mean.) prefer a descriptive overview of what went wrong, why it went wrong, what to do next and a read-up link.
+(If you’ve ever used node streams or RxJS, you know what I mean.)
+I really prefer a descriptive overview of what went wrong, why it went wrong, what to do next and a read-up link.

 Since *go* programmers like it so, why not try lightweight errors in JavaScript?